Manage your Azure AD directory

-For example, if you originally signed up for a Microsoft Intune subscription and completed the steps necessary to further integrate your on-premises Active Directory with your Azure AD directory by deploying directory synchronization and/or single sign-on servers, you can sign up for another Microsoft cloud service such as Office 365 which can also leverage the same directory integration benefits you now use with Microsoft Intune.
+For example, if you sign up for a Microsoft Intune subscription and then further synchronize your on-premises Active Directory with your Azure AD directory, you can sign up for another Microsoft service such as Office 365 and easily achieve the same directory integration benefits that you have with Microsoft Intune.

-For more information about integrating your on-premises directory with Azure AD, see Directory integration.
+For more information about integrating your on-premises directory with Azure AD, see Directory integration with Azure AD Connect.

-Associate an Azure AD directory with a new Azure subscription
+Associate an existing Azure AD directory with a new Azure subscription

 Create an Azure AD directory by signing up for a Microsoft cloud service as an organization

-If you don’t yet have a subscription to a Microsoft cloud service, use one of the links below to sign up.
-The act of signing up for your first service will create an Azure AD directory automatically.
+If you don’t yet have a subscription to a Microsoft cloud service, you can use one of the following links to sign up.
+Signing up for your first service creates an Azure AD directory automatically.